 If you have a friend who's volunteered before they're an obvious place to start ... but what if you found a program that looks cool but don't know anyone who's done it?

 At ILP, we have an easy system set up for this.
-First, everyone who works in our office has been a volunteer first - this post lets you know how you can get in touch with us at ILP to chat about our experiences living abroad.
+First, everyone who works in our office has been a volunteer first - get in touch with us at ILP to chat about our experiences living abroad.
 We also have an Instagram account (@ilptakeovers) where you can see what our volunteers are up to.
 We have a couple of our current volunteers do a takeover and post about what life looks like for them in another country.

 Get Discounts, Pay Later, and Go For Free